AptInit/chisel_env_diagnose/README.md

 are ready to start your own Chisel project.
 The following procedure should get you started with a clean running [Chisel3](https://www.chisel-lang.org/) project.

+Although you will soon find out that nothing works in Chisel.

 ## Make your own Chisel3 project

 ### Dependencies